CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5/CLC to AWS/Create CMS in AWS.md

 This article explains how to create a CMS (Central Management Server) in AWS DR Datacenter.

 ### Requirements
-User must have an AWS account and permissions to deploy a server in the DR subnet.
+1. User must have an AWS account and permissions to deploy a server in the DR subnet.
+2. Internet access on CMS in AWS once is is deployed.

 ### Assumptions
 It is assumed here that the user has an AWS account and a VPC created which has accessibility to CenturyLink Cloud Production Datacenter.